Ames-hub/Ames-hub/README.md

 - I am a beginner python developer<br />
 - I am beginning to learn CSS<br />
 - I am a Member of the Rose Bloom Organisation<br />
-- Currently, I am most useful in the development of Discord bots <br />(Still not amazing, mind you. but competent enough.)
+- Currently, I am trying to learn to develop Discord bots <br />I'm not there yet, but I'll get there eventually

 <hr>